 It’s essential to keep in mind that there are still a few organizations that will have access to your financial data despite a credit report freeze.
 Employers, insurance companies looking to compile insurance statements, and certain debt collectors typically always have access to the financial information they need.

-How to Freeze Credit Reports With the Major Credit Reporting Agencies
+How to Freeze Your Credit Report With the Major Credit Reporting Companies

 Generally, there are three major credit bureaus or credit reporting companies.
 The main three credit reporting companies are Equifax, Experian, and TransUnion.
 While each company is a separate third-party entity when it comes to credit reporting, you can freeze your credit reports with the three credit bureaus in a similar way.

-If you want to freeze your credit reports with Equifax online, you can create a myEquifax account on their website and request a freeze through the portal.
+If you want to freeze your credit reports with the credit bureau Equifax online, you can create a myEquifax account on their website and request a freeze through the portal.
 Once completed, you should receive a notification via text or email letting you know your credit file is frozen.

 If you want to freeze your credit reports online with Experian, you can go to their Freeze Center and create a user account.
 From there, you can request a freeze of your credit through the Experian website.